Clipteam/clipcc-extension/README.md

 ## Finally

-The above is an example of the simplest ClipCC plugin, the following may be useful for your further development.
+The above is an example of the tiny ClipCC extension, the following may be useful for your further development.

 ClipCC extension documentation: [click here](https://clipteam.github.io/clipcc-extension/)